monte-flora/scikit-explain/README.md

-# ModelClarifier
+# MintPy (Model INTerpretability in Python)
-Interpretable methods for traditional and deep learning machine model methods.
+Interpretability methods for traditional machine learning methods.
-Methods include partial dependence, accumulated local effect, and treeinterpreter.
+Computations include partial dependence, accumulate local effect, feature contributions (random forest only), permutation importance.
+There are accompanying built-in plotting methods for each interpretability techinque desgined to be easy to use for end-users with limited experience with python and interpretability techniques.

 The package is under active development and will likely contain bugs or errors.
 Feel free to raise issues!

-This package has original code, but is largely a compilation of preexisting packages into a single source.
+This package is largely original code, but also includes preexisting packages into a single source.
 The goal is make a user-friendly python class for computing several machine learning interpretation methods.

 ### Initializing ModelClarifier
 Let's show an example of ModelClarifier in action using the RandomForestClassifier on the scikit-learn breast cancer dataset.